jheled/biopy/doc/index.rst

 Biopy documentation
 ===================

-Biopy is a python based collection of bioinformatic related code.

-Biopy contains code for exploring and developing phylogenetic ideas. biopy is useful for generating simulated data and performing off-line analysis.
+Biopy is a small Python library for exploring and developing phylogenetic ideas. biopy is useful for generating simulated data and performing off-line analysis.